NY Gov. Cuomo’s creepy COVID test comments resurface: ‘You make that gown look good’

 CLICK HERE TO GET THE FOX NEWS APP

-And on Monday, a woman named Anna Ruch, accused him of making unwanted sexual advances at a 2019 wedding by asking if he could kiss her and placing a hand on the skin of her lower back.
+And on Monday, a woman named Anna Ruch accused him of making unwanted sexual advances at a 2019 wedding by asking if he could kiss her and placing a hand on the skin of her lower back.

 The two had not met prior to that incident, according to the New York Times, which first published Ruch’s allegations.